doi7/doi7/README.md

-# DoIt cli
+# Doi7

-DoIt cli is a task automation tool, it allows you to use the power of the java script to perform repetitive tasks asks in your workflow.
-It is still a work in progress.
+Doi7 is a task automation tool, it allows you to use the power of the JavaScript performing repetitive tasks in your workflow.

-- Automates tasks;
-- Generates favicons;
-- Generates changelog;

 #### Install